Unsure what Google My Business is? Do you understand how to setup up Google My Business?

 Over the next four weeks, Mike is going to go over the following so that you can become a master of the Google My Business domain!

 After watching the videos you will know everything you need to be ready to launch your listing live – and maybe a fact or two about Mike.
 We made each video bit sized so you can get back to running your business.

-In the mean time, learn more about local listings by viewing some of our pervious posts’ on the subject.
+In the meantime, learn more about local listings by viewing some of our previous posts’ on the subject.
 If you are trying to rank your business higher in the search engines and in the local stack, it is critical that you have your GMB setup properly.

 If you need help give us a call and ask for Mike, he will be more than happy to assist you to setup up Google My Business.